 To the extent that automated accounting records contain confidential information including but not limited to the names and addresses of individuals, Social Security Numbers, etc., the computer files containing this information must be adequately encrypted using the most current encryption standards to prevent unauthorized access and use.
-If the allowability of expenditures cannot be determined because Subrecipient's records or documentation are non-existent or inadequate according to Generally Accepted Accounting Principles set forth in Title 45 Code of Federal Regulations Part 75.302, the expenditures will be questioned during an audit/monitoring review and may be disallowed at the sole discretion of County or its Authorized Representative.
+If the allowability of expenditures cannot be determined because Subrecipient's records or documentation are non-existent or inadequate according to Generally Accepted Accounting Principles set forth in Title 2 Code of Federal Regulations Part 200.302 (for Workforce Innovation and Opportunities Programs and all Other Programs) or Title 2 Code of Federal Regulations Part 200.302 and Title 45 Code of Federal Regulations Part 75.302 (for Area Agency on Aging Programs), the expenditures will be questioned during an audit/monitoring review and may be disallowed at the sole discretion of County or its Authorized Representative.